microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

 ![bundle-edit](./media/bundle-edit.png)

-In the Editor view, look for status codes, here a 201 is successful, and the logs show the FHIR Resource now containing the information.
+In the Editor view, look for status codes.
+Here a 201 is successful, and the logs show the FHIR Resource now containing the information.

 ![bundle-edit-status](./media/bundle-edit-status.png)

+## What does success look like for Challenge-03?

++ Successfully upload and import data from the file `good_bundles.zip`.
++ Successfully identify the problem in the `bad_bundles.zip` file.
+Use the Troubleshooting tips above for help.
++ Identify the **most important issue to address in production** to avoid problems when ingesting bulk FHIR data into Azure API for FHIR.

 ## Next Steps